 The advisor will be paid directly by the project team.
 The cost of advisor input has been factored into the results payment.
-The advisor fee will be paid directly to the advisor prior to farmer receiving payment.
-An administrative allowance will be paid by the programme.

 Does my land have to be designated Natura 2000 site (SPA)?

 No. All farm land within the catchments are included, however, priority access will be given to designated lands and lands where corncrakes have been regularly recorded in the past five years.